RReib/First_Website/README.md

-First website, using HTML, CSS, and Javesctipt.
+Basic website, using HTML, CSS, and Javesctipt.